aliyun/aliyun-openapi-java-sdk/docs/2-Client-EN.md

 The default credential provider chain looks for available credentials, with following order:

-1.System Properties
+1. System Properties

 Look for environment credentials in system properties.
 If the `alibabacloud.accessKeyId` and `alibabacloud.accessKeyIdSecret` system properties are defined and not empty, the program will use them to create default credentials.

-2.Environment Credentials
+2. Environment Credentials

 Look for environment credentials in environment variable.
 If the `ALIBABA_CLOUD_ACCESS_KEY_ID` and `ALIBABA_CLOUD_ACCESS_KEY_SECRET` environment variables are defined and are not empty, the program will use them to create default credentials.

-3.Credentials File
+3. Credentials File

 If there is `~/.alibabacloud/credentials default file (Windows shows C:\Users\USER_NAME\.alibabacloud\credentials)`, the program automatically creates credentials with the specified type and name.
 The default file is not necessarily exist, but a parse error will throw an exception.
 The name of configuration item is lowercase.This configuration file can be shared between different projects and between different tools.
 Because it is outside of the project and will not be accidentally committed to the version control.
 The path to the default file can be modified by defining the `ALIBABA_CLOUD_CREDENTIALS_FILE` environment variable.
 If not configured, use the default configuration `default`.
 You can also set the environment variables `ALIBABA_CLOUD_PROFILE` to use the configuration.